yulia-qaqc/Postman-collections/README.md

 ### 1. API testing of TMS Qase.io with Postman

-Testing the "Projects" feature with following user stories:
+Testing the "Projects" feature with the following user stories:
 - get all projects
 - create new project
 - get project by code